RubioApps/Rubify/README.md

 ![image](https://github.com/RubioApps/Rubify/assets/155658204/fcd9d8e4-f4b9-4826-85e3-71f18f32fe53)
 ![image](https://github.com/RubioApps/Rubify/assets/155658204/671c8ba0-0504-4e37-837f-e82bd6de07fc)

-You can browse by Album, Artist, Genre, Folder, create your playlists, check the history and upload audio files to your server directly from the app.
+You can also browse by Album, Artist, Genre, Folder, create your own playlists, check the history and upload your audio files to the server directly from the web application.

-This web apps uses a default template based on [Bootstrap 5](https://getbootstrap.com) and [JQuery](https://jquery.com/), which is fully responsive for mobile devices.
+This web app uses a default template based on [Bootstrap 5](https://getbootstrap.com) and [JQuery](https://jquery.com/), which is fully responsive for mobile devices.

+This is NOT an Android APK but a Web Application (like a Website) and you can access to it with any browser like Chrome or Firefox.
-It is recommended to run this web app under Apache2 for domestic purposes
+From server side, it is recommended to run this web app under Apache2 for domestic purposes

 ## Table of contents